ROCm/rocprofiler-compute/docs/how-to/analyze/cli.rst

 ===========

 1. To begin, generate a high-level analysis report using ROCm Compute Profiler's ``-b`` (or ``--block``) flag.
+ There are three high-level GPU analysis views:
+ * System Speed-of-Light: Key GPU performance metrics to show overall GPU performance and utilization.
+ * Memory chart: Shows memory transactions and throughput on each cache hierarchical level.
+ * Empirical hierarchical roofline: Roofline model that compares achieved throughput with attainable peak hardware limits, more specifically peak compute throughput and memory bandwidth (on L1/LDS/L2/HBM).

   * **System Speed-of-Light:**